Are LLMs Reliable Rankers? Rank Manipulation via Two-Stage Token Optimization: Related Work

 \paragraph{Adversarial Prompting and Jailbreak} Prompt injection is a major security concern for LLMs, where an attacker manipulates the input prompt by embedding malicious instructions that alter the model’s intended behavior.
 A variety of strategies have been explored and shown to compromise LLM-integrated applications \cite{liu2024promptinjectionattackllmintegrated, liu2024automaticuniversalpromptinjection}.
 Recent work further improves attack effectiveness by using LLMs as judges to iteratively refine prompts \cite{shi2025optimizationbasedpromptinjectionattack} or applying energy-based decoding methods such as Langevin Dynamics to bypass safety mechanisms while maintaining fluency \cite{guo2024coldattackjailbreakingllmsstealthiness}.
 Jailbreaking can be viewed as a specific form of prompt injection that aims to bypass model safety filters and elicit harmful or unrestricted outputs \cite{yi2024jailbreakattacksdefenseslarge, shen2024donowcharacterizingevaluating}.
 While lightweight non-optimization-based attacks \cite{pu-etal-2024-baitattack} demonstrate feasibility, they often lack robustness across domains.
 In contrast, optimization-based methods such as AutoDAN \cite{liu2024autodangeneratingstealthyjailbreak} achieve stronger adaptability and cross-domain success.
 Our method extends this optimization perspective to the ranking domain, explicitly coupling rank-target objectives with stealth/readability constraints.

 \paragraph{Ranking Manipulation} Building on these vulnerabilities, recent work has shown that LLM-based information retrieval systems are particularly at risk.
 As they increasingly replace traditional ranking algorithms with more adaptable and general-purpose language models \cite{wu2024surveylargelanguagemodelsreccomendation, kim2024largelanguagemodelsmeetcollaborativefiltering}, they inherit the susceptibility of LLMs to adversarial prompting.
-In particular, ranking pipelines can be manipulated through crafted prompts that override the model’s intent to provide fair and accurate outputs \cite{qin-etal-2024-large}.
+In particular, LLM rankers can be manipulated through crafted prompts that mislead the models to generate unfair output rankings \cite{qin-etal-2024-large, hu2025dynamicsadversarialattackslarge,du2026multimodalgenerativeengineoptimization,li2026someonehiditqueryagnostic}.

 StealthRank is an optimization-based attack that leverages Langevin dynamics to craft stealthy prompts capable of subtly manipulating an LLM’s ranking decisions \cite{tang2025srp}.
 Similarly, Stealthy Item Optimization proposed in \citet{zhang-etal-2024-stealthy} performs targeted token replacement by estimating ranking score gradients to maximize stealth while maintaining effectiveness.
 Other approaches such as \citet{lin2025llmwhispererinconspicuousattack} and \citet{cheatagent} employ hard prompting techniques, embedding biases directly into prompts without optimization.
 Rank manipulation also extends to conversational search, where \citet{pfrommer2024rankingmanipulationconversationalsearch} introduces a tree-of-attacks framework that iteratively refines prompts through a structured search process to elevate the target ranking.